Dimitris Salpingidis: Return to PAOK

 After four very successful seasons with Panathinaikos (including a double-winning 2009–2010 season), in the summer of 2010 Salpingidis joined PAOK once again.
 On 16 June 2010, it was officially announced that he signed a four-year contract with PAOK, after his contract with Panathinaikos had expired.
 This club means everything for him as he explained : "I first played for the club in the 1990s and I feel very good there.
 My whole family and my childhood friends live in the town and I'm playing football for a team with big ambitions.
 PAOK are one of a select group of clubs with the most fanatical supporters in Europe.
 Throughout the whole of the north of Greece, people live for the team alone and nothing else."

-On 9 January 2011, he scored his 100th goal in the Greek Superleague against Asteras Tripolis with a header.
+On 9 January 2011, he scored his 100th goal in the Greek Super League against Asteras Tripolis with a header.
 On 3 November 2011, Salpingidis became the Greek player with the most goals in Europe.
 On 30 November he scored a header, beating Heurelho Gomes, in a 2–1 win against Tottenham Hotspur at White Hart Lane, after a cross from Giorgios Georgiadis, in the Europa League.

 In the start of the 2012–13 season he changed his squad number from 9 to his favourite 14.
 In July 2012, Fortuna Düsseldorf are in the process of trying to sign Dimitris Salpingidis from PAOK.
 The newly promoted Bundesliga side's general manager, Werner Wolf, claimed last week that there would be no more new arrivals at the Esprit Arena before the start of the 2012–13 campaign.
 However, Goal.com has learned that Fortuna are currently trying to agree a fee with PAOK for Salpingidis, who was one of the stars of Greece's surprise run to the quarter-finals of Euro 2012.
 The versatile attacker is on a net salary of €800,000 with his hometown club and Fortuna are not in a position to match those terms.
 However, they are prepared to make Salpingidis one of their highest earners and it is believed that the player is willing to take a pay cut in order to at last try his luck in the Bundesliga, having been often linked with a move to Germany in recent seasons.

 In late February and early March 2013 he was in superb form scoring 6 goals in 4 matches.
 On 17 March 2013 he put pen to paper on a 4-year deal to stay at the club until 2017, hoping to finish his career with his beloved team.